dhelonious/mastodon-snap/README.md

 [Mastodon](https://joinmastodon.org) is a free, open-source social network server based on [ActivityPub](https://activitypub.rocks) where users can follow friends and discover new ones.
 On Mastodon, users can publish anything they want: links, pictures, text, video.
 All Mastodon servers are interoperable as a federated network (users on one server can seamlessly communicate with users from another one, including non-Mastodon software that implements ActivityPub!)

 The goal of this project is to simplify the setup of a Mastodon instance without requiring any prior knowledge of the technology behind it.
-This all-in-one Snap package also offers support for ACME to automatically obtain SSL certificates for HTTPS.
+This enables anyone to host their own fully functional (micro)instance with minimal future maintenance required.
+The all-in-one Snap package also offers support for ACME to automatically obtain SSL certificates for HTTPS.

 Supported architectures:

 * amd64

 For more information, see the latest [release readme](RELEASE.md) or the [FAQs](docs/faq.md).

-## Why a Snap package?

-The [Fediverse](https://en.wikipedia.org/wiki/Fediverse) is intended to remove the dependency on a single service provider.
-But users are still dependent on the instance providers.
-While a user can register with multiple instances and switch between them, their data is still tied to one instance at a time.
-In addition, users still do not have full control over their own data.

-So anyone should be able to host their own Mastodon instance on a home server, an old PC, a VPS or even a RasPi.
-However, creating a Mastodon instance requires some advanced knowledge and skills.
-The officially provided [Docker Compose file](https://github.com/mastodon/mastodon/blob/main/docker-compose.yml) reduces the complexity by a good amount.
-However, some knowledge of Docker and some occasional debugging is still required.

-One solution to this problem is provided by [YunoHost](https://yunohost.org), which offers a large catalog of applications, including Mastodon, that can be deployed with a single click.
-This makes self-hosting convenient and nearly maintenance-free.
-However, to ensure stability and compatibility across all these applications, YunoHost may not always be able to use the latest versions of its dependencies.
-This may mean that you cannot use the latest version of Mastodon or its newest features.

-This brings us back to why this project was started in the first place.
-As mentioned above, this standalone, all-in-one Snap package further simplifies the installation process for Mastodon, enabling anyone to host their own fully functional (micro)instance on any Linux system.
-Because Snaps are self-updating, setting up a Mastodon instance can be reduced to executing two simple commands, with minimal future maintenance required.

 # 🚀 Quickstart